Pilkington's Tile and Pottery Company

 On display in the John Chambers Ceramics Room is a selection of significant pieces from our collection of Pilkington's Tiles & Pottery.

 Beginning with the oldest and ending with a selection of ceramics created by Pilkington's in the 1930s this display maps the progression of the company and highlights significant moments in its history.

 The lustre glaze, of which Pilkington's is known for, Chinese and Persian style pieces, designs relating to the Arts and Crafts movement and a variety of eclectic archive items demonstrate the rich variety of material produced by Pilkington's.

 The display represents a whole colony of artists who worked with Pilkington's.
 External and internal artists worked to create the designs and glazes Pilkington's is now famous for.

 In addition to ceramics Lancaster Arts holds an extensive archive of material relating to Pilkington's Tiles & Pottery.
 Presented to us in 2002 the archive provides the viewer with a unique insight into the company.
 The history and associated stories can be followed through the archive, culminating in a piece of pottery or a tile.

 In order to highlight specific parts of the collection the centre case holds our changing exhibition programme.
 From stories about the Titanic to displays about chemistry the centre case is changed regularly to ensure all aspects of our collection and archive are celebrated.
-For more information about one of our previous displays please click here.
+Click here for more information about our Titanic display.

 The ceramics room is also regularly used during tours and school visits.
-You can read more about our schools work here.
+You can read more about our work with schools here.